 College may be an important investment in your future, but learning how to pay for college isn't so easy.
 Student loans can help, and grants may be available to some (but not all) students, so what's a student to do?
 In a word: Scholarships.

-Scholarships are typically free funds that can be used to cover a wide variety of college expenses.
+Scholarships are funds that can be used to cover a wide variety of college expenses and typically do not need to be paid back.
 Some are need-based, but others are merit-based, meaning students may qualify for scholarships even if they do not qualify for grants or other forms of aid.
 Scholarships specifically for college students attending online schools are available, but they are relatively few and far between.
 Your best bet is to cast your net wide by applying for scholarships that do not exclude those attending online colleges.
 See our ultimate guide on how to get scholarships for college for more information.

 10 High-Paying Scholarships for College Students (Online or Otherwise)